30x/k8s-pods-ingress/README.md

 # Building and Running

-If you're testing this outside of Kubernetes, you can just use `go build` followed by `./k8s-router` to run in mock mode.
-Will detect Kubernetes cluster config based on kube config.
+If you want to run `k8s-router` in _mock mode_, you can use `go build` followed by `./k8s-router`.
+Running in mock mode means that `nginx` is not actually started and managed, nor is any actual routing performed.  `k8s-router` will use your `kubectl` configuration to identify the cluster connection details by using the current context `kubectl` is configured for.
+This is very useful in the event you want to connect to an external Kubernetes cluster and see the generated routing configuration.

 If you're building this to run on Kubernetes, you'll need to do the following:

 * `CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -ldflags '-w' -o k8s-router .`